Béla Petsco: Nothing Very Important and Other Stories

 Petsco wrote Nothing Very Important for his 1977 MA thesis.
 The stories were based on events from his life as a missionary.
 Initially, Petsco could not find a publisher for Nothing Very Important and self-published it in 1979.
 His friend, Kathryn Clark-Spencer, did the artwork for the book.
 Signature Books re-published it in 1984 under their Orion imprint.

 A student club called the Hyde Park Club produced a play based on the book in November 1983.
 Dallin H. Oaks, then-president of BYU, wrote a letter to Ezra Taft Benson, then the President of the Quorum of the Twelve Apostles (LDS Church).
 The letter is quoted in Bergera's and Priddis's Brigham Young University: A House of Faith.
 In it, Oaks said that Nothing Very Important "does not strengthen [Petsco's] efforts for employment at BYU".
 Petsco's adjunct contract was not renewed in 1983.
 Petsco's health declined and he stopped writing fiction after this time.
+(The account is complicated, however, by the fact that Oaks left BYU in 1980.
+By November 1983 he was serving as a justice on the Utah State Supreme Court, having no affiliation with BYU.)

 Critics hailed the work as the first significant literary work by and about a Mormon from an author outside the Wasatch Front.
 The book won the 1979 Association for Mormon Letters award for short fiction.
 Reviewers remarked that the book used realism to show a truthful but sometimes painful picture of Mormonism.
 Subsequent summaries of Mormon fiction mentioned the book as a significant part of missionary fiction.